leafsphp/new-docs/leaf/v/2.4/core/date.md

 Leaf Date makes formating date/time really easier, though the method names may appear weird, they're actually very easy to remeber😂

 <div class="alert -warning">
-All methods with deprecation warnings have been removed in v2.4 beta
+All methods with deprecation warnings have been removed in v2.4
 </div>

 ```php